What is TCM Postnatal Massage? A Complete Recovery Guide For New Mothers

 Giving birth is one of the most physically and emotionally demanding experiences a woman can go through.
 Yet in those early weeks after delivery, recovery often takes a back seat to caring for a newborn.

 At Nuo ER TCM, we believe that supporting the mother is just as vital as welcoming the baby.
-TCM postnatal massage is one of the most powerful and time-honoured tools to help new mothers heal naturally, gently, and completely.
+TCM postnatal massage is a widely used and respected therapy in traditional Chinese medicine to help new mothers heal naturally, gently, and completely.

 Key Takeaways

-What Exactly Is TCM Postnatal Massage and Why New Mothers Swear By It?
+What Exactly Is TCM Postnatal Massage and Why Many New Mothers Find it Beneficial?

 Traditional Chinese Medicine (TCM) postnatal massage, known as postnatal tuina, is a specialised form of therapeutic bodywork rooted in TCM principles.